 Balch & Jones succeeded in developing and selling house lots in View Ridge, centered along NE 70th Street east of 35th Ave NE.
 After five years’ experience Balch was ready to do even more, so in 1941 he launched out on his own to build what became the Wedgwood development.
 Balch found a forty-acre tract which had been owned by the Jesuits of Seattle University for about twelve years.
 They had considered moving the university to this site in northeast Seattle, but changed their minds and sold the property to Balch.
 When Balch acquired the property, it still had a log cabin built by the original resident, which had been used as a chapel by the Jesuits.

-Balch’s first plat which became the original group of Wedgwood houses was on the west side of 35th Avenue NE from NE 80th to 85th Streets.
+Balch’s first plat which became the original group of Wedgwood houses was built in 1941-1945 on the west side of 35th Avenue NE from NE 80th to 85th Streets.
 The plat name was Wedgwood and this name eventually caught on as the name of the neighborhood.

 In the period after the end of World War Two in 1945, young couples were attracted to Balch’s Wedgwood development which had curving streets where trees had been preserved, and which had charming homes in traditional architectural styles by Harlan Thomas and Clyde Grainger.
 Nearby new businesses which began after the war, began calling themselves “Wedgwood” and by 1954 the new elementary school on NE 85th Street was named Wedgwood, setting the name and identity of the neighborhood.
 A community club was established with activities for young families with children.